The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 See also: Side effects (in more detail)

-What other drugs will affect Caltrate 600 + D (calcium and vitamin D combination)?
+What other drugs will affect Caltrate 600 + D?

 Other drugs may interact with calcium and vitamin D, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about calcium/vitamin d